Skip to content

 How can you tell a fake Le Creuset?

 Le Creuset stoneware can be used safely in the microwave.
 Le Creuset cast iron cannot be used in the microwave.
-Enameled cast iron is not microwaving safe as it has a metal core, the metal Le Creuset knobs are not safe for the microwave either.
+Enameled cast iron is not microwaving safe as it has a metal core; the Le Creuset knobs are neither safe for the microwave.

-Le Creuset mugs are microwave safe as they are enamel-coated ceramic, so go ahead and enjoy a hot beverage or mug muffin in your favorite Le Creuset mug.
+Le Creuset mugs are microwave-safe as they are enamel-coated ceramic, so enjoy a hot beverage or mug muffin in your favorite Le Creuset mug.

 How do you heat Le Creuset?

 Low to medium heat is the best practice when heating Le Creuset cast iron cookware.
-Cast iron heats up a little slower than other cookware materials, this also means that it takes longer to cool down.
-So if you heat your pan too hot when adding ingredients it could turn into a nightmare very quickly and your dish will be ruined before you even start.
+Cast iron heats up a little slower than other cookware materials, meaning it takes longer to cool down.
+So, if you heat your pan too hot when adding ingredients, it could quickly become a nightmare, and your dish will be ruined before you even start.

 Why does everything stick to my Le Creuset?

-The reason your food is sticking to the inside of your enameled cast iron cookware is that the surface is not non-stick.
-Oil and/or liquid are required to ensure food doesn’t stick, then heat up the pot over low to medium heat before adding ingredients.
+Your food sticks to the inside of your enameled cast iron cookware because the surface is not non-stick.
+Oil and liquid are required to ensure food doesn’t stick, then heat the pot over low to medium heat before adding ingredients.

 See my in-depth article about “Cast Iron Sticking” and easy tips to avoid food sticking to your enamel cast iron cookware.